 4. Free prescription deliveries

-Free online prescription services are available with Echo.
-Echo is a service provided by Lloyds Pharmacy and approved by the NHS, allows you to order, track and get your prescription delivered to your door for free.
+Free online prescription services are available with Lloyds Direct.
+Formally known as Echo, this service provided by Lloyds Pharmacy and approved by the NHS, allows you to order, track and get your prescription delivered to your door for free.

 It’s available to anyone who is entitled to repeat prescriptions.
 Postage is free and PPCs are accepted, as well as NHS exemptions.

-All you need to do is download the app or sign up via the website.
+All you need to do is download sign up via the website.
 Once you’ve signed up, you’ll need to register your GP as well as request the medication you wish to receive.
-Echo will get confirmation of your medication from your GP.
+Lloyds Direct will get confirmation of your medication from your GP.